-Those 15 million tons of salt dumped on U.S. roads every winter eventually wash away, either when the snow melts or when spring rains arrive.
-Depending where it ends up, that salt can cause a lot of trouble for plants and animals, as well as people — and not just because it corrodes our cars, bridges and other metal structures.
+Those 15 million tons of salt dumped on U.S. roads each winter eventually wash away, either when the snow melts or when spring rains arrive.
+Depending where it ends up, that salty runoff can cause problems for plants and animals, including people — and not just because it corrodes our cars, bridges and other metal structures.
 Here's a look at some of salt's major environmental impacts:

-• Wild animals: Much of the nation's road-salt runoff winds up in nearby streams, ponds or aquifers, sometimes flowing into larger water bodies like lakes and rivers.
+Wild animals: Road-salt runoff largely flows into nearby streams, ponds or aquifers, sometimes traveling on to larger water bodies like lakes and rivers.
 There it raises the salinity of local water while reducing dissolved oxygen levels, creating alien conditions that native wildlife often can't handle.
-Fish may flee or die, while amphibians are especially at risk due to their permeable skin — a 2009 study in Nova Scotia showed how road salt can make habitats suddenly toxic to salt-intolerant species, such as wood frogs and spotted salamanders (pictured).
+Fish may flee or die, while amphibians are especially at risk due to their permeable skin.
+According to one study from Nova Scotia, road salt can make habitats suddenly toxic to salt-intolerant amphibians like wood frogs and spotted salamanders.
 Road salt's sodium ferrocyanide also breaks down under sunlight and acidity, yielding toxic compounds like hydrogen cyanide, which has been linked to fish kills.
 Even when salty runoff just sits in puddles, it can still harm land animals by luring them near roads, where they're more likely to be hit be a car.
-Moose, elk and other mammals often visit natural salt licks to get sodium, and road salt may act as a dangerous stand-in alongside some busy highways.
+Moose, elk and other mammals often visit natural salt licks to get sodium, and road salt may act as a risky stand-in alongside busy highways.

-• Plants: For the same reason "salting the Earth" renders farmland infertile, road-salt runoff can wipe out plant life in nearby soil.
-That's because salt insatiably soaks up water — as anyone who's used a wet salt shaker knows — and when it ends up in the soil, it quickly absorbs moisture before plants can.
-Salted soil thus creates drought conditions for plants, even when there's plenty of water all around them.
-The salt's sodium and chloride ions also break apart in water, leaving the chloride to be easily absorbed by the plant's roots and transported to its leaves, where it builds up to toxic levels, causing leaf scorch (pictured).
+Plants: For the same reason "salting the Earth" renders farmland infertile, road-salt runoff can wipe out plant life in nearby soil.
+That's because salt insatiably soaks up water — as anyone who's used a wet salt shaker knows — and when it ends up in soil, it quickly absorbs moisture before plants can.
+Salted soil thus creates drought conditions for plants, even if there's plenty of water around them.
+The salt's sodium and chloride ions also break apart in water, leaving the chloride to be absorbed by the plant's roots and transported to its leaves, where it builds up to toxic levels, causing leaf scorch.
 And when brine is sprayed directly onto roadside plants, the salt may enter their cells, reducing their cold hardiness and raising their risk of freezing.
 In addition to wild plants, high salinity can make irrigation toxic to crops, too.

-• People: Aside from its threats to wildlife, road salt also poses a danger to many of the same people it helps on the road.
-Excess salt doesn't hurt humans as much as it does frogs and ferns, but it can be bad for certain folks at risk for high blood pressure.
-The CDC's recommended average daily intake of sodium is about 1,500 mg, but the average American actually gets more than 3,400 mg a day.
+People: Excess road salt may pose more of a threat to wildlife than humans, but it can be bad for certain people at risk for high blood pressure.
+The CDC's recommended average daily intake of sodium is less than 2,300 mg (and 1,500 for some groups), but the average American gets more than 3,400 mg a day.
 For people at risk from hypertension who already get twice as much sodium as they should, even small amounts of salt in the water supply can thus be significant.
-City water supplies are sometimes contaminated with so much road salt that they must be temporarily shut down, a problem that has recently surfaced in Ohio, New Jersey and other states.
+City water supplies are sometimes contaminated with so much road salt they must be temporarily shut down.
 And while the sodium ferrocyanide that's added to road salt isn't highly toxic on its own, it can produce toxic cyanide compounds when exposed to heat and acidity, posing yet another health threat.
 Hydrogen cyanide, for example, is also found in cigarette smoke, where it's known to paralyze cilia in the lungs.
 Chronic cyanide exposure has also been linked to liver and kidney problems, and according to some research it may increase cancer risk, although that's unproven.
-High levels of overall sodium have also been tied to stomach cancer in humans.

-• Pets: People who walk their dogs on salted streets and sidewalks — or who let their cats roam on them — should keep an eye out for damage to the animals' paws.
+Pets: If your dog or cat walks on salted streets and sidewalks, keep an eye out for damage to their paws.
 Big, jagged granules of rock salt can easily become wedged between dogs' and cats' paw pads, where they irritate the surrounding skin with every step.
 Dogs are especially stoic when in moderate pain, so be observant.
-Salty paws often cause animals to limp or lick at their feet, which can make the problem worse, since road salt may irritate their digestion and cyanide or other contaminants could poison them.
+Salty paws often cause animals to limp or lick at their feet, which can make things worse, since road salt may irritate their digestion and cyanide or other contaminants could poison them.
 And if a paw abrasion goes untreated, it leaves the wound vulnerable to infection.
 Watch for limping or other unusual behavior if your dog or cat has been near salted surfaces, or outfit them with shoes before letting them outside.
 Sled dogs often wear shoes to protect their pads from injury and frostbite, and if your dog spends much time out in the cold, it might be worth investing in some canine kicks.

-• Calcium magnesium acetate: According to the University of Michigan's Salt Use Improvement Team, calcium magnesium acetate is the "best thing going from an environmental standpoint," and while it's not entirely neutral toward wildlife, it is often heralded as one of the most eco-friendly de-icers available.
-It has a low toxicity to plants and microbes, giving it an environmental edge over salt, and it's also less corrosive to steel.
-It works at the same temperature range as salt — down to roughly 15 or 20 degrees Fahrenheit — but it costs more, and requires about twice as much product to achieve the same de-icing results.
-Large amounts of CMA can also lower dissolved oxygen levels in soils and water bodies, potentially harming aquatic life.
+Calcium magnesium acetate: According to the University of Michigan's Salt Use Improvement Team, calcium magnesium acetate (CMA) is the "best thing going from an environmental standpoint," and while it isn't neutral to wildlife, it is often heralded as one of the most eco-friendly de-icers available.
+It has a low toxicity to plants and microbes, giving it an environmental edge over salt, and it's less corrosive to steel.
+It works at the same temperature range as salt — down to about 20 degrees Fahrenheit (minus 6 degrees Celsius) — but it costs more, and requires about twice as much product to get the same results.
+Large amounts of CMA can also lower dissolved oxygen levels in soil and water, potentially harming aquatic life.

-• Calcium chloride: Calcium chloride has several advantages over salt — it also works by reducing the freezing point of water, but it's effective all the way down to -25 degrees Fahrenheit, while salt only works to about 15 degrees.
+Calcium chloride: Calcium chloride has several advantages over salt.
+It also works by reducing the freezing point of water, but it's effective down to minus 25 degrees F (minus 31 C), while salt only works to about 15 F (minus 9 C).
 Calcium chloride is also less harmful to plants and soil than sodium chloride is, but there is some evidence it may damage roadside evergreen trees.
 It also attracts moisture to help snow melt, and even releases heat as it dissolves.
-Using calcium chloride can reduce road-salt usage by 10 to 15 percent, but there are some disadvantages, too: It costs about three times more than salt, for instance, and it also keeps pavement wet, which can undermine its efforts to make roads less slick.
+Using calcium chloride can reduce road-salt usage by 10% to 15%, but there are some disadvantages, too: It costs about three times more than salt, for instance, and it also keeps pavement wet, which can undermine its efforts to make roads less slick.
 It's also corrosive to concrete and metal, and can leave behind a residue that damages carpet when tracked indoors.

-• Magnesium chloride: Like calcium chloride, magnesium chloride is a more effective de-icer than salt, working at temperatures as low as -13 degrees Fahrenheit.
+Magnesium chloride: Like calcium chloride, magnesium chloride is a more effective de-icer than salt, working at temperatures as low as minus 13 degrees F (minus 25 C).
 Because it's also less harmful to plants, animals, soil and water, it similarly poses less of an environmental threat and doesn't require post-application cleanup.
 It also attracts moisture from the air, which speeds up the process of dissolving and melting, and is typically mixed with sand, brine and other de-icers before it's sprayed in liquid form onto roadways.
 But that moisture attraction carries a risk, too, since it can leave pavement slick despite preventing ice formation.
 Magnesium chloride is also corrosive to metal, and it costs about twice as much as salt.

-• Beet or corn solution: Certain carbohydrate-based liquids have been found to block ice formation, namely two agricultural byproducts: the leftover mash from alcohol distilleries and beet juice.
+Beet or corn solution: Certain carbohydrate-based liquids have been found to block ice formation, namely two agricultural byproducts: the leftover mash from alcohol distilleries and beet juice.
 These are sometimes added into a de-icing cocktail to reduce the need for salt, and a solution based on beets or corn mash can work better than salt alone.
-When mixed with brine and sprayed onto roads, these compounds work at much lower temperatures — potentially as cold as -25 degrees Fahrenheit, on par with calcium chloride.
+When mixed with brine and sprayed onto roads, these compounds work at much lower temperatures — potentially as cold as minus 25 degrees F (minus 31 C), on par with calcium chloride.
 But carbohydrate solutions don't do the same environmental damage that salt and calcium chloride do — not only do they not corrode metal, but they actually reduce corrosion, also reducing the need for corrosion inhibitors.
 They pose no major threat to wildlife or people, although since they're made from organic matter, they may have a strong odor.

-• Potassium acetate: Often used as a pre-wetting agent in advance of solid de-icers like salt, potassium acetate works even in extremely cold weather, blocking ice formation at temperatures as low as -75 degrees Fahrenheit, far colder than any other major de-icer.
+Potassium acetate: Often used as a pre-wetting agent in advance of solid de-icers like salt, potassium acetate works even in extremely cold weather, blocking ice formation at temperatures as low as minus 75 degrees F (minus 59 C), far colder than any other major de-icer.
 It's also safer than salt, since it's non-corrosive and biodegradable, and requires fewer applications than many other de-icers.
 It can also be used alone if needed, and works best when applied as a liquid in narrow bands across a road.
 But, like all de-icing chemicals, it has downsides — it can make road surfaces slick, and, like salt and CMA, it lowers oxygen levels in water.
 But perhaps its greatest single flaw is one it shares with other eco-friendly de-icers, including CMA: cost.
 In general, potassium acetate costs about eight times more than salt.